panstromek/quasar-ide-helper/README.md

 ## Prerequisites

-You need to have some JetBrains IDE (WebStorm, IntelliJ etc.) with Vue plugin installed and Quasar 1.0 project.
+You need to have some JetBrains IDE (WebStorm, IntelliJ etc.) with Vue plugin installed and Quasar project.
+Only versions >=1.0 are supported.

 ## Installation & Usage